Steve Walford: Playing career

 Walford began playing as a centre half.
 He started his footballing career at Tottenham Hotspur in 1974.
 At Spurs, he made only two appearances before being signed in 1977 by Arsenal to play under former Spurs manager Terry Neill in a deal worth £25,000.
 Walford went on to play as a substitute in Arsenal's victorious 1979 FA Cup Final side.
 All in all, he made 98 appearances and scored four goals for the Gunners.
 In 1981, he moved to Norwich City for £175,000.
 Whilst with Norwich, he suffered relegation and thereafter saw them being promoted to the First Division.

-After 108 appearances for Norwich, Walford moved on to West Ham United in 1983 for a fee of £160,000; he played 115 times for the Hammers over the next four years.
+After 108 appearances for Norwich, Walford moved on to West Ham United in 1983 for a fee of £160,000; he played 115 times for the Hammers over the next four years, including being a regular member of the West Ham side which finished third in the league in 1986.

 Towards the end of his West Ham career, he had loan spells at Huddersfield Town, Gillingham, and West Bromwich Albion.
 He moved abroad to play for Lai Sun of Hong Kong in 1989 before returning to England to play for Wycombe Wanderers under Martin O'Neill the following year.